-ECED1560 Comprehensive Family Child Care Practicum L - 45 1.5
+ECED1560 Comprehensive Family Child Care Practicum

-☐ Open only to declared ECED students.
-Prerequisites: Program permission required and an over all GPA of 2.5 or above.
+Open only to declared ECED students.
+Prerequisites: Program permission required and an overall GPA of 2.5 or higher.
 Current First Aid/CPR certification.
 ECED1110, 1120, 1230, 1060, 1260, 1270.
-Pre- OR Corequisite: ECED1475.
+Pre- OR Co- requisite: ECED1475.
+Coenrolled in ECED1220 if this is the first practicum.

 Supervised experience as an in-home provider using advanced skills and techniques.
 Presentation and discussion of child development topics and practicum experiences.
-Grade of "B" or better to meet graduation requirements.
+Grade of "B" or higher to meet graduation requirements.